pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-26-stream-is-cool-but.md

 ---
 title: Stream is cool, but...
 date: 2021-07-26
-description: "Use it wisely.
-For some use cases, it is a lot worse."
+description: "Use `Stream` wisely.
+For some use cases when you have large lists it can be great, but other times it is not the best choice."
 image: images/posts/elixir-streams.png
 images:
   - images/posts/elixir-streams.png